-No physical location setup is needed to connect to a VoIP network, so businesses can also receive calls from anywhere.
+Businesses don’t need a physical location setup to connect to a VoIP network, hence they can receive calls from anywhere.

-With traditional telephony, businesses would have to set up a long-distance plan with their service provider to make calls outside their local area.
+With traditional telephony, businesses must set up a long-distance plan with their service provider to make calls outside their local area.

 Using a VOIP phone number has become increasingly popular among small businesses and startups.

-It’s not just the cost-savings that are appealing, but also the mobility and features that VoIP systems offer.
+It’s not just the appealing cost-savings but also the mobility and features of VoIP systems.

 Here are some types of businesses that can benefit from using VOIP technology:

-- Sales teams: VOIP calls can be forwarded to any device, which is ideal for sales teams that need to make large volumes of calls.
+- Sales teams: You can forward VOIP calls to any device, which is ideal for sales teams needing to make large calls.

-- Customer service: Using VOIP Phone Numbers for customer service can be a great way to provide a local presence for businesses that have customers in different time zones.
+- Customer service: Using a VOIP Phone Number for customer service can be a great way to provide a local presence for businesses with customers in different time zones.

-- Startups: Since VOIP services come with a phone number that can be forwarded to any device, they are perfect for businesses that are just starting out and don’t have an office yet.
+- Startups: VOIP services have a phone number to forward to any device.
+They are, therefore, perfect for businesses that are just starting and don’t have an office yet.

 Having an internal business VOIP system is something that many are taking advantage of.

-There are several reasons for this, but one of the main ones is that it can be a great way to keep employees connected, no matter where they are located.
+There are several reasons for this, but one of the main ones is that it can be a great way to keep employees connected, no matter their location.

 With various apps that run on a standard cell phone providing the ability to video call, record calls, and even screen share, VOIP provides an excellent way for employees to collaborate without being in the same physical location.

-Phone companies are also creating specific multi-line phone systems that have been designed for internal business use.
+Phone companies are also creating specific multi-line phone systems for internal business use.

 These phones can connect to a VOIP network and provide beneficial business features.

-There is also the concept of a softphone, a software-based VOIP phone and runs on a computer or mobile device.
+There is also the concept of a softphone, a software-based VOIP phone that runs on a computer or mobile device.